-Presbyterian Women - Meetings are held four times a year at noon.
-Hostesses serve dessert following your sack lunch.
+Presbyterian Women - We meet the second Thursday of each month at 10:30 am for Bible study.
 Additional get-togethers are scheduled to work on our annual boutique and mission projects.

 Please contact the church office at email@example.com for more information.

 Prayer Chain: There is an active prayer chain available for those needing prayer for healing, comfort or any other need.
 For more information please email the prayer chain coordinator at firstname.lastname@example.org.

 Deacons: A Ministry of Care and Compassion In our PCUSA constitution it affirms that, “ The ministry of a Deacon as set forth in Scripture is one of compassion, witness and service, sharing in the redeeming love of Jesus Christ for the poor, the hungry, the sick, the lost, the friendless, the oppressed, those burdened by unjust policies or structures or anyone in distress.”
 They are the leaders in congregational care, together with the pastor.
 The deacons also provide an important communication link with those in their parish.
 Through the deacons fund, the Blue House Ministry provides financial assistance for a myriad of needs as well as food vouchers for those needy adults in our community.
 Also through the deacons fund, our Friday Food Pack Program is now successfully assisting needy teens at both the high schools as well as both the middle schools here in Oak Harbor.
 This program provides supplemental food to help these young people through the weekend.
 If you'd like more information, please contact the church office at email@example.com.

 Oak Hall/Emergency Housing: The single-family home on our church campus is financially supported by church members and managed by the Opportunity Council.
 It provides temporary housing for families with children of all ages.
 All inquiries need to be made through the Opportunity Council at 360-679-6577.